kelsey-ek/Rehosting_Guide_A-Z/reference_guides/source_transfer/guide/How To Transfer Source Code from the Mainframe.md

 ## Option 2.
 SCP from ON PREMISE server to OFFSITE Linux server

-If the Linux server is off premise (NOT in the customer's private network) there are some additional steps required. <b>First, Option 1 must be completed to an ON SITE FTP server (Any server which can freely FTP outside of the network)</b>.
+If the Linux server is off premise (NOT in the customer's private network) there are some additional steps required. **First, Option 1 must be completed to an ON SITE FTP server (Any server which can freely FTP outside of the network)**.
 Once the source code is on the FTP server, the files can be SCP'd (Secure Copied) using freewares such as WinSCP or FileZilla.

 You can download WinSCP for free here: